Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Battleground

-Among all 318 DeepFake-related papers surveyed so far, we have kept the important ones in tables across Section~\ref{sec:gen} and \ref{sec:det}.
-As previously tabulated in Table~\ref{tab:paper_information}, we have surveyed 84 DeepFake generation methods in Section~\ref{sec:gen}.
-As tabulated in Table~\ref{tab:fake_detection_1}, \ref{tab:fake_detection_2} and \ref{tab:fake_detection_3}, we have surveyed 117 DeepFake detection methods in Section~\ref{sec:det}.
-In order to create a full map of the battleground, for each of the DeepFake detection methods, we want to understand which DeepFake generation methods has the detector attempted to counter, \ie, to perform DeepFake detection on.
-In the Sankey diagram \citep{sankeywiki} shown in Figure~\ref{fig:battle}, we have chronologically arranged various surveyed DeepFake generation methods (including datasets) on the left column and various surveyed DeepFake detection methods on the right column.
-A curve connecting node A on the left and node B on the right means that DeepFake detection method B has evaluated and reported detection results on the DeepFake generation method A in its paper.
-After all the dots are connected by traversing this $92\times117$ generation-detection relationship matrix, Figure~\ref{fig:battle} now presents the status quo of the DeepFake generation-detection battleground.
-As can be seen from the out-degree for each node, we can tell, for example on the left side, how popular each DeepFake generation method is where a big cluster (such as FaceForensics++) translates to it being evaluated by a large number of DeepFake detection methods.
-Similarly, a big cluster on the right side indicates that a particular DeepFake detection method (such as Sheng-Yu Wang's method) has evaluated extensively across various DeepFake generation methods.
-The four colors of the polylines represent the different types of detection methods introduced in Table~\ref{tab:fake_detection_1} and \ref{tab:fake_detection_2} as well as tabulated in Table~\ref{tab:method_type}: Blue is Type-I (spatial based) methods, green is Type-II (frequency-based) methods, yellow is Type-III (biological signal based) methods, and red is Type-IV (others) methods.
-The `self-built' methods on the left side bottom of the battleground represent the nameless methods taken by the detection methods as the target.
+Among all $318$ DeepFake-related papers surveyed so far, we have kept the important ones in tables across Section~\ref{sec:gen} and \ref{sec:det}.
+As previously tabulated in Table~\ref{tab:paper_information}, we have surveyed $83$ DeepFake generation methods in Section~\ref{sec:gen}.
+As tabulated in Table~\ref{tab:fake_detection_1}, \ref{tab:fake_detection_2} and \ref{tab:fake_detection_3}, we have surveyed $117$ DeepFake detection methods in Section~\ref{sec:det}.
+In order to create a full map of the battleground, for each of the DeepFake detection methods, we aim to know which DeepFake generation method the detector attempted to counter, \ie, to perform DeepFake detection on.
+In the Sankey diagram \citep{sankeywiki} shown in Figure~\ref{fig:battle}, we have chronologically arranged various surveyed DeepFake generation methods (including datasets) on the left column and the surveyed DeepFake detection methods on the right column.
+A curve connecting the node $A$ on the left and the node $B$ on the right means that DeepFake detection method $B$ has evaluated and reported detection results on the DeepFake generation method $A$ in its paper.
+After all the nodes are connected by traversing the $83\times117$ generation-detection relationships, Figure~\ref{fig:battle} now presents the status of the DeepFake generation-detection battleground.
+As the out degree for each node shown in the figure, we can tell how popular each DeepFake generation method or DeepFake detection method is.
+For example, the FaceForensics++ has a large out degree, which means that it is evaluated by a large number of DeepFake detection methods.
+Similarly, a big clustered connections on the right side indicates that a particular DeepFake detection method (\eg, Sheng-Yu Wang's method) has been evaluated extensively across various DeepFake generation methods.
+The colorful curves represent the different types of detection methods introduced in Tables \ref{tab:fake_detection_1}, \ref{tab:fake_detection_2}, and \ref{tab:fake_detection_3} as well as tabulated in Figure~\ref{tab:method_type}: Blue is Type-I (\ie, spatial based) methods, green is Type-II (\ie, frequency-based) methods, yellow is Type-III (\ie, biological signal based) methods, and \ie, red is Type-IV (others) methods.
+The `self-built' methods on the left-side bottom of the battleground represent the nameless methods addressed by the detection methods on the right side.